Bobby Abreu

-Bob Kelly Abreu (/əˈbreɪ.uː/; /es/; born March 11, 1974), nicknamed "El Comedulce" and "La Leche", is a Venezuelan former professional baseball outfielder, who played in Major League Baseball (MLB) for the Houston Astros, Philadelphia Phillies, New York Yankees, Los Angeles Angels of Anaheim, Los Angeles Dodgers, and New York Mets.
+Bob Kelly Abreu (/əˈbreɪ.uː/; /es/; born March 11, 1974), nicknamed "El Comedulce" and "La Leche", is a Venezuelan former professional baseball right fielder.
+He played in Major League Baseball (MLB) for the Houston Astros, Philadelphia Phillies, New York Yankees, Los Angeles Angels of Anaheim, Los Angeles Dodgers, and New York Mets.

 Abreu is a two-time All-Star, and has won a Gold Glove Award and a Silver Slugger Award.
 He has been a single-season league leader in games played (twice), doubles, and triples.
 He had two seasons in which he collected thirty home runs and thirty stolen bases, making him one of thirteen players to have achieved the 30–30 club twice in a career.
 Through 2014, Abreu led active ballplayers in doubles (565), walks (1,456), and outfield assists (136), was fifth in runs scored (1,441) and stolen bases (400), seventh in extra-base hits (911) and on-base percentage (.396), and tenth in runs batted in (1,363).
 He is also one of only seven players ever to record at least 900 career extra-base hits and steal at least 400 bases along with Barry Bonds, Ty Cobb, Tris Speaker, Craig Biggio, Honus Wagner, and Paul Molitor.
-Of these, five are in the National Baseball Hall of Fame.
+Of these, all but Bonds and Abreu are in the National Baseball Hall of Fame.